-Vibrant and delicious, this black-eyed beans salad combines black eye pea, bacon, red onion, tomatoes, and a savory anchovy dressing.
+Vibrant and delicious, this black eyed bean salad combines black eyed pea, bacon, red onion, tomatoes, and a savory anchovy dressing.

-Black-eyed beans salad is a refreshing and healthy way to enjoy unique flavors and textures.
+Black-eyed bean salad is a refreshing and healthy way to enjoy unique flavors and textures.

-This black-eyed beans salad recipe is simple, easy, and delicious, thus perfect for every occasion.
+This black-eyed bean salad recipe is simple, easy, and delicious, thus perfect for every occasion.

 How to make black-eyed beans salad?

-- Making black-eyed beans salad is super easy and quick.
+- Making this bean salad is super easy and quick.
 You have to start with cooking the bacon strips until they are crispy.

 - Next, mix drained canned black-eyed peas with cumin powder and place it in the microwave—heat for about 3 minutes.

 - Once the time is up, set it aside to cool down.
 Mix the cooked black-eyed peas with the roughly chopped crispy bacon strips.
 Pour the dressing over, give it a quick stir, and you are done.

 Making this Italian anchovy salad dressing is quick and easy like any other dressing.
 All you have to do is add all the ingredients in a mason jar or a bottle.

 The ingredients include olive oil, cider vinegar, balsamic vinegar, mustard, garlic cloves, salt, black pepper, lemon juice, honey, Anchovy oil, and chopped fillets.